99SupunSulakshana/native-app-development-interview-quiz/README.md

     var nullableString: String? = "Hello"  // Nullable type nullableString = null  // This is allowed

-👉Safe Calls (?.)
+👉 Safe Calls (?.)
 The safe call operator ?. is used to access properties or methods of a nullable type without throwing an NPE.
 If the object is null, the call returns null instead of throwing an exception.

     val length: Int? = nullableString?.length  // Returns null if nullableString is null

-👉Elvis Operator (?:)
+👉 Elvis Operator (?:)
 The Elvis operator is used to provide a default value when a nullable expression evaluates to null.

     val length = nullableString?.length ?: 0  // Returns 0 if nullableString is null

-👉Non-Null Assertion (!!)
+👉 Non-Null Assertion (!!)
 The non-null assertion operator !! can be used to assert that a value is non-null.
 If the value is actually null, it will throw an NPE at runtime.

     val length = nullableString!!.length  // Throws NPE if nullableString is null

-👉Smart Casts
+👉 Smart Casts
 Kotlin’s compiler automatically performs smart casts when it can guarantee that a nullable variable is not null.
 This is usually done after a null check.

     if (nullableString != null) {
         println(nullableString.length)  // Smart cast to non-nullable type }

-👉Let Function
+👉 Let Function
 The let function is often used with safe calls to execute a block of code only if the object is non-null.

     nullableString?.let {
         println("The length of the string is ${it.length}") }

-👉lateinit and Null Safety
+👉 lateinit and Null Safety
 The lateinit keyword allows you to declare a non-nullable variable without initializing it at the time of declaration.
 However, if you try to access it before it is initialized, an UninitializedPropertyAccessException is thrown.

     lateinit var name: String
     name = "Kotlin"
     println(name)

-👉Nullable Collections
+👉 Nullable Collections
 You can have collections of nullable types, which means the collection itself is non-null, but it can contain null elements.

     val nullableList: List<String?> = listOf("Kotlin", null, "Java")